plskeggs/nasa_r2_simulator/README.md

 This repository was imported from [NASA's repository on bitbucket](https://bitbucket.org/nasa_ros_pkg/deprecated_nasa_r2_simulator.git).

-I've ported it to ROS Melodic.
+I've ported it to ROS Melodic (in the branch **melodic**; the **master** branch is still where the maintainers left it, other than this readme so it shows up in the default view on github).
 There were a number of changes in Gazebo which required fixing.
 A lot of them were related to replacing the Gazebo math library with [Ignition Robotics' math library](https://ignitionrobotics.org/api/math/4.0/annotated.html).